StevenLiebregt/Crispy-System/README.md

+# NOTE!!!
+This is still a work in progress.

 # CrispySystem
 CrispySystem is a lightweight minimal framework, originally built for the sole purpose of me having to do less during my exams.